 To make holistic New Year’s resolutions, look to the wisdom of Peter Drucker, the father of modern management who died in 2005 at 95.
 Drucker’s iconic 39 books and countless articles were always forward-focused.

-I’ve studied Drucker’s career for 30 years and had the privilege of interviewing him while working as a researcher and business writer at USA Today.
+I’ve studied Drucker’s career for over 30 years and had the privilege of interviewing him while working as a researcher and business writer at USA Today.
 So, armed with Drucker’s sage insights, I recommend these five long-range resolutions for older adults.

 1. I resolve to embrace uncertainty rather than avoid it